📷 by Nature_Blossom

 Nail and claw color varies from pup to pup too, depending on the color of their skin and coat.
 Some paw nails are all one color while others can have a mixture, which is why it’s so hard to see where the quick begins.
 To get a better view, gently lift your pup’s paw and look at their nails head-on.
 The beginning of the quick usually starts as a small, dark circle at the center.

-Nail and nail bed infections are defined as any abnormality or disease that affects a dog’s claw or the areas around it.
-Infections are common in paws because paws are in constant contact with everyday surfaces and germs.
-Canine nails are situated above the paw pads.
-They only touch the ground when your pup is on the move, but because your pup is probably walking around a lot, it leaves plenty of room for exposure.
+Canine nails are situated above the paw pads and because paws are in constant contact with every surfaces and germs, infections are more common.While your dog’s nails only touch the ground when your pup is on the move, but because your pup is probably walking around a lot, it leaves plenty of room for exposure.

 Although nail infections in dogs have a variety of causes, they usually have an excellent treatment prognosis and take a short amount of time to heal.
 That said, any suspected nail infection should always be seen by a vet before it worsens or spreads.